crweiner/hacktoberfest-swag-list/docs/list.md

 - **Swag**: T-Shirts, Stickers, Special swag.
 - **Requirements**:
     - [WireMock Ecosystem](https://github.com/wiremock/ecosystem) projects marked with a `hacktoberfest` topic by their maintainers.
-    - Judge contributions by the most active contributors, quality and value.
+    - Judge contributions by the most active contributors, quality, and value.
 - **How to sign up**: Sign up for [registration form](https://docs.google.com/forms/d/e/1FAIpQLSeBiJSYV4PNFYOH1Jo9PSheOYKxqV2NJE3LELL9a_fYq4fpfw/viewform?usp=sf_link)
 - **Notes**: Read more at [event page](https://wiremock.org/events/hacktoberfest/) WireMock Hacktoberfest.

 ---

-*Disclaimer*: This website is a fan and community made creation.
+*Disclaimer*: This website is a fan and community-made creation.
 It is not affiliated with [Hacktoberfest](https://hacktoberfest.digitalocean.com/) or any company offering swag.

 ![Presented by DigitalOcean](img/hf10_icon_fcd_rgb.png)